 New Faculty Orientation is a full day workshop that introduces new full and part-time instructors to resources and important policies related to teaching and learning at Western.
 The workshop combines presentations, panel discussions and interactive sessions.
 Participants will have the opportunity to ask questions and clarify expectations throughout the day.
-Representatives of campus partners will be available to answer questions during the afternoon Resource Fair.

 - important dates and deadlines during the academic year

 - key policies that guide exams, student conduct, and assessment of student performance

 - case studies of classroom management, academic integrity, and ethics

 - academic technologies, and eLearning support at Western

 - profiles and demographics of Western students

 - strategies for navigating teaching, research, and service

 Nanda Dimitrov (Director, Centre for Teaching and Learning)